polyium/.github/profile/README.md

+Welcome!

 ## Open-Source

-See our public repositories for our officially supported and maintained codebases!
-We use these same projects in various production applications and internal tooling.
+All publically available repositories are actively maintained -- we use these same projects in our own production applications and internal tooling!

 We're always open to contributions and discussion.